-It has been two years or more now since the Patient Group formed in support of the Wickhambrook GP practice.
+It has been four years or more now since the Patient Group formed in support of the Wickhambrook GP practice.
 The Group was not set up on a whim, but as the result of a drive by the NHS to ensure that every GP Practice in the country engaged more closely with its patients via a representative group drawn from the patient body.

-members currently make up the Patient Group, volunteers, themselves patients, who are interested in the practice and want to see it work well for patients.
+Several members currently make up the Patient Group, volunteers, themselves patients, who are interested in the practice and want to see it work well for patients.
 This is hardly a problem: the Wickhambrook practice does work well.
 The level of care patients receive we hear from all sides to be exemplary and the traditional nature of the practice, where patients are given every consideration by a caring staff, is valued highly.